ajh30117/SunSymbolsWebsite/src/content/pages/index.md

   ctaLink: /portfolio
 ---

-Hi, I'm a freelance writer and editor.

-I focus on technical writing and communication.
+Hi, I'm a freelance writer and editor with a focus on technical communication.

-I integrate principles from the fields of rhetoric, psychology, and technology into my work to craft clear and compelling content that exactly meets readers' needs.
+I create simple and compelling content that exactly meets readers' needs.